 Legal Skills in Social Context

-Legal Skills in Social Context is a challenging program that treats you like a mature professional from day one.
-Your experience in LSSC not only prepares you to effectively function in your initial co-op placement — it helps you immediately build a strong base of skills, which you’ll continue to develop and add to over the remainder of your legal education.
+Legal Skills in Social Context (LSSC) is a challenging program that treats you like a mature professional from day one.
+LSSC is a year-long two-part program, comprised of a course in Social Justice advocacy and a course in Legal Research and Writing.
+Your experience in LSSC helps to prepare you for your initial co-op placement and to build a strong base of skills which you’ll continue to develop and add to over the remainder of your legal education.

 This course covers personal property, estates in land, landlord-tenant relationships, mortgages, real estate financing and the doctrine of future interests.
 The course concludes with the study of private restrictions on land use and a detailed examination of zoning law.